jan-van-bergen/CPU-Raytracer/README.md

 SBVH was implemented, including reference unsplitting.
 BVH and SBVH use the same class ``BVH``, you can switch between them by  changing the ``MESH_ACCELERATOR`` define in MeshData.cpp to either ``MESH_USE_BVH`` or ``MESH_USE_SBVH``.
 I used the same settings as described in the paper (alpha=10^-5 and 256 bins).

-SBVH improves average frame time in the Sponza scene from 53 ms to 46 ms, compared to the regular BVH.

 The SBVH is used when the ``MESH_ACCELERATOR`` define in MeshData.cpp is set to ``MESH_USE_SBVH``.

 ### Two Levels of BVH